hangong/prod_recolor/README.md

 # prod_recolor
 An image processing tool for consumer product re-coloring.

 Copyright 2020 Han Gong, University of East Anglia.
+This work was completed before Han Gong left UEA.

 This repository hosts the MATLAB implementation for the working paper 'Simple Primary Colour Editing for Consumer Product Images'.
 The code is provided for free use (free as in freedom) for both commercial and non-commercial purposes.
 Hopefully, you will find it useful for your research.